zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

   DNSKEY in DNSKEY RRset (except for "delete" CDS).
 * [WARNING] message if a CDNSKEY record does not match any DNSKEY in DNSKEY RRset (except for "delete" CDNSKEY).
+* [WARNING] message if the DNSKEY RRset is not signed by the key or keys that the CDS and CDNSKEY records point to.
 * [ERROR] message if CDS RRset is not signed.
 * [ERROR] message if CDNSKEY RRset is not signed.
 * [ERROR] message if CDS RRset is signed with an invalid RRSIG.